 Read on to learn what you can do to reduce any potential noise…

 Certification of the pool is only required if you are installing a new pool, or you are selling a home with a pool and the prospective purchaser requires a full certification on the pool and its components.
 This applies especially to the pool fencing which is the most common form of non-compliance.
+See our article on pool fencing compliance nightmares including the NCZ’s.

 If you already have a pool and you just want to enhance its appearance and provide weather protection by installing a pool pump cover then no certification or Council approval is required.